Order of St Patrick: Chapel and Chancery

 The Chapel of the Order was originally in St Patrick's Cathedral in central Dublin.
-Each member of the Order, including the Sovereign, was allotted a stall in the choir of the Chapel, above which his (or her, in the case of Queen Victoria) heraldic devices were displayed.
+Each member of the Order, including the sovereign, was allotted a stall in the choir of the chapel, above which his (or her, in the case of Queen Victoria) heraldic devices were displayed.
 Perched on the pinnacle of a knight's stall was a helm, decorated with mantling and topped by his crest.
 Above the crest, the knight's heraldic banner was hung, emblazoned with his coat of arms.
 At a considerably smaller scale, to the back of the stall was affixed a piece of brass (a "stall plate") displaying its occupant's name, arms and date of admission into the Order.
 Upon the death of a Knight, the banner and crest were taken down and replaced with those of his successor.
 After the disestablishment of the Church of Ireland in 1871, the Chapel ceased to be used; the heraldic devices of the knights at the time were left in place at the request of Queen Victoria.

 The Order was without a ceremonial home until 1881 when arrangements were made to display banners, helms and hatchment plates (the equivalent of stall plates, in the absence of stalls) in the Great Hall, officially called St. Patrick's Hall, in Dublin Castle.
 On the establishment of the Irish Free State, the banners of the living knights were removed.
 When the Hall was redecorated in 1962 it was decided that it should be hung with the banners of the members of the Order in 1922.
 The existing banners were repaired or new ones made; it is these banners which can be seen today.
 The Hall, which was renamed St Patrick's Hall from its association with the Order, also served as the Chancery of the Order.
-Installation ceremonies, and later investitures, were held here, often on St Patrick's Day, until they were discontinued.
+Installation ceremonies, and later investitures, were held here, often on Saint Patrick's Day, until they were discontinued.
 A banquet for the Knights was often held in the Hall on the occasion of an installation.
-St Patrick's Hall now serves as the location for the inauguration of the President of Ireland.
+St Patrick's Hall now serves as the location for the inauguration of the president of Ireland.